-On our way home the other day we managed to scoop up a wood toy box from the curb.
+On our way home the other day, we grabbed a wooden toy box from the curb.

 The wife wanted it because it matches the table set that we have for our son.

-I’ll be on holidays come the second week of December, thankfully as I’ve had a long 2016.
+I’ll be on holiday come the second week of December, thankfully, as I’ve had a long 2016.

-I look forward to relaxing with my family, getting our Will completed and possibly some bits around the house.
+I look forward to relaxing with my family, completing our legal Will, and possibly some bits around the house.

-That’s lots of blog posts for one day of the week over the past 4 years.
+That’s lots of blog posts for one day of the week over the past four years.

-The blog will be 5 years old by the end of January 2017.
+The blog will be five years old by the end of January 2017.
 Time to celebrate!!
 I think a contest is in order, don’t you?